yguo005/Real-time-2D-Object-Recognition/README.md

 6. Classifying new objects using a nearest-neighbor approach (or other implemented classifiers).
 The system displays the recognized object's label and position on the output.

-**Task(s) Implemented From Scratch:**
-*(As per project requirements: 1 if working solo, 2 if working in pairs from: thresholding, morphological filtering, connected components, moment calculations)*
-- [e.g., Thresholding]
-- [e.g., Connected Components Analysis (if applicable)]

 ## Files Submitted
 - `main.cpp`